mlwelles/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# The Huge Objective-C style guide.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the objective-C coding conventions used by Huge, Inc

 ## Introduction

-The reason we made this style guide was so that we could keep the code in our books, tutorials, and starter kits nice and consistent - even though we have many different authors working on the books.
+The reason we made this style guide was so that we could keep the code in our projects consistent - and to have a starting point for standards when discussing what per-project exceptions to these conventions we will make for a given  client.

-This style guide is different from other Objective-C style guides you may see, because the focus is centered on readability for print and the web.
-Many of the decisions were made with an eye toward conserving space for print, easy legibility, and tutorial writing.
+This style guide is based on the official raywenderlich.com style guide.
+Changes were made to take the focus less on code for print output and more for code that follows best practices in a production environment.

 ## Credits

-The creation of this style guide was a collaborative effort from various raywenderlich.com team members under the direction of Nicholas Waynik.
-The team includes: [Soheil Moayedi Azarpour](https://github.com/moayes), [Ricardo Rendon Cepeda](https://github.com/ricardo-rendoncepeda), [Tony Dahbura](https://github.com/tdahbura), [Colin Eberhardt](https://github.com/ColinEberhardt), [Matt Galloway](https://github.com/mattjgalloway), [Greg Heo](https://github.com/gregheo), [Matthijs Hollemans](https://github.com/hollance), [Christopher LaPollo](https://github.com/elephantronic), [Saul Mora](https://github.com/casademora), [Andy Pereira](https://github.com/macandyp), [Mic Pringle](https://github.com/micpringle), [Pietro Rea](https://github.com/pietrorea), [Cesare Rocchi](https://github.com/funkyboy), [Marin Todorov](https://github.com/icanzilb), [Nicholas Waynik](https://github.com/ndubbs), and [Ray Wenderlich](https://github.com/raywenderlich)
+This style guide is largely an intact fork of the [raywenderlich.com style guide](https://github.com/raywenderlich/objective-c-style-guide)

-We would like to thank the creators of the [New York Times](https://github.com/NYTimes/objective-c-style-guide) and [Robots & Pencils'](https://github.com/RobotsAndPencils/objective-c-style-guide) Objective-C Style Guides.
+Which, in turn was influenced by the [New York Times](https://github.com/NYTimes/objective-c-style-guide) and [Robots & Pencils'](https://github.com/RobotsAndPencils/objective-c-style-guide) Objective-C Style Guides.
 These two style guides provided a solid starting point for this guide to be created and based upon.

 ## Background